youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

-**May 1 Note**: The IHME model no longer appears on the [CDC website](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
 We compare our projections (C19Pro) with IHME below for US, New York, Michigan, New Jersey, California and Italy, some of the most heavily-impacted regions.

 {% include iframe_ny_comparison.html %}

 As you can see from the plots above, IHME's projections failed to accurately capture the true trajectory for these regions.
 Our projections, meanwhile, have been significantly more accurate.
 Below, we will go into further details as to why IHME is a flawed model.

-There are existing news articles such as [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/), [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html), and [Quartz](https://qz.com/1840186/what-the-ihme-covid-19-model-can-and-cant-tell-the-us/) that agree with our concerns.
+There are existing news articles such as [Vox](https://www.vox.com/future-perfect/2020/5/2/21241261/coronavirus-modeling-us-deaths-ihme-pandemic), [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/), [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html), and [Quartz](https://qz.com/1840186/what-the-ihme-covid-19-model-can-and-cant-tell-the-us/) that agree with our concerns.

 In the words of Ruth Etzioni, an epidemiologist at Seattle’s Fred Hutchinson Cancer Research Center, “that \[the IHME model\] is being used for policy decisions and its results interpreted wrongly is a travesty unfolding before our eyes.”